Painted from Memory: Background

+A companion album, The Sweetest Punch, was made concurrently by jazz guitarist Bill Frisell, released in 1999 on another Universal label, Decca Records.
+It consists of jazz arrangements of the Painted From Memory songs done by Frisell and his studio group.
+Frisell was working from demos of the songs, and arranged his versions independently of those on the Costello-Bacharach album.
+Frisell's album features vocals by Costello on two songs, and by jazz singer Cassandra Wilson on two songs, one of which is a duet employing both.

 "I Still Have That Other Girl" won a Grammy Award in 1998 for "Best Pop Collaboration with Vocals" for Bacharach and Costello.
 Costello later wrote, "One day, while writing "I Still Have that Other Girl", we reached an impasse as to how to get to the full chorus.
 I was looking out of the window for inspiration when Burt began to play something I'd never heard before.
 It sounded beautiful, sort of Viennese.
 We were running a digital recorder to catch our working sketches, but when the recording was played back it was mostly obscured by me yelling, "That's it, you've got it, [...]
 Fortunately my overexcited babble didn't completely cover the invention, and we were able to decode the recording and complete the song".
 The album was recorded and mixed by Kevin Killen.

 Following the album's release, Costello and Bacharach performed songs from the album together at only a limited number of venues.
 One of these comprised a second-season episode of the American public television program Sessions at West 54th, later released on VHS.
 Also at this time, however, Costello began playing a different style of live concerts, accompanied by only longtime keyboardist Steve Nieve on piano.
 In 1999, Costello subsequently embarked on the Lonely World Tour, performed in this style with Nieve receiving equal billing; songs from Painted from Memory were a prominent part of the setlists on this tour.

-Songs from the album remain in both Costello and Bacharach's live repertoires.
+Songs from the album remain in Costello's live repertoire.
 A rendition of "God Give Me Strength" closes Costello's 2004 orchestrated live album My Flame Burns Blue, while some of Bacharach's later concerts with regular singer John Pagano also incorporated "God Give Me Strength".